jesi-rgb/old.jesirgb.com/posts/gif-encoding.md

 color_chunks[53] = [avg(red), avg(green), avg(blue)]
 ```

-Now, to get the coordinate of the chunk from the pixel in our image, we just have to divide its coordinates by our chunk size, in this case, 32.
+Now, to get the coordinate of the chunk that the pixel in our image belongs to, we just have to divide its coordinates by our chunk size, in this case, 32.

 ```python
 [254 // 32, 127 // 32, 32 // 32] = [7, 3, 1] # if decimal, just floor it
 ```

-Now, we have `731`, a number in base 8, which we can convert to base 10:
+Now, we have `731`, a number in base 8, which we can convert to base 10 to get our index:

 $7*8^2 + 3*8 + 1 = 473$

 Now, simply access `color_chunks[473]` and obtain our new averaged, quantized color!

+###### TL;DR

-**TL;DR** Summing up the process:
+Summing up every step very quickly:

 1. Get the chunk size and ratio.
 If we divide in n chunks, each chunk will be 256 / n long.
    1. For example: `ratio = 8`, `chunk_size = 256 / ratio`
 2. Get the pixel from your image and divide each component by the `chunk_size`.
 3. Treat this triplet of numbers as a number in base $B_{ratio}$.
-Consequently, convert that number to base ten by adding the products with the corresponding powers of your base.
+Consequently, convert that number to base 10 by adding the products with the corresponding powers of your base, as you'd usually do.
 4. Now you got the index!
 Access your dictionary and that is our color!

 ##### Step 4: Rank the chunks in terms of popularity

 Now that we know how to covert an RGB color from our image to the corresponding chunk it lies on, we can track a counter of how many colors are referring each chunk.

 This will effectively tell us what are the most relevant chunks that better sum up our image.
-From there, since every chunk is actually represented by a color (the average), we retrieve the 256 most referenced, and thus, important chunks, and, consequently, their associated colors.
-This will effectively return a set of colors that we can use for our GIF!
+From there, since every chunk is actually represented by a color (the average), we retrieve the 256 most referenced, or better yet: **their associated colors**!
+This will effectively return a set of colors that we can use for our GIF.

 _Side note_
 _All this information and much more can be found on this spectacular article by Steven Segenchuk: [An Overview of Color Quantization Techniques](http://web.cs.wpi.edu/~matt/courses/cs563/talks/color_quant/CQindex.html)_

 ### Applying a palette

 Great!
 So now we have a color palette that's tailored to our specific animation.
-Now, we need to use this palette on every frame and encode it, for every frame.
+Now, we need to use this palette to encode every frame.

 The way we do this is by taking every pixel in one frame and checking what's the nearest color in the palette.
 This is usually done via the euclidean metric, treating the color space as a cube and minimizing the distance between the target color and the palette color.

-Once we have decided what color from the palette we'll put in here, what we actually insert is not the color BUT the index of that color in the palette.
-This will result in an image of the same width and height, but with single numbers representing every color in our palette.
+Once we have decided what color from the palette we'll use, what we actually insert is not the color BUT the index of that color in the palette.
+This will result in an image of the same width and height, but with integers referencing every color in our palette.

-And this very "indexed frame" is what we'll put into the encoder.
+And this very **indexed frame** is what we'll put into the encoder.
 Neat!

-But wait... there's more!

-### Transparency optimization
+### Important optionals: Transparency optimization

 Encoding it this way would be absolutely fine, but GIFs are known for being extremely big files.
 So, making some tweaks to hopefully save some space will surely be useful.
 How do we do that?

 One of the most common tricks is ✨**transparency optimization**✨, which aims to only write what's different from frame to frame, and leave as transparent whatever did not change.

-Essentially, we are DIGGING HOLES into every frame if the last one had sections that match exactly.
-This way, we kinda "see through" this frame into the last frame, because those "holes" are simply transparent colors.
+Essentially, we are **digging holes** into every frame if the last one had sections that match exactly.
+This way, we kinda _see through_ this frame into the last frame, because those _holes_ are transparent colors.

-To do this, we simply make the difference between every pair of frames and mark those pixel indices where there's a match.
+To do this, we make the difference between every pair of frames and mark the **pixel indices** where there's a match.
 Then, we'll color this matches with a special color from the palette that we'll use to make holes.
 This can be absolutely any color.

 Finally, we'll tell the encoder that whenever it finds this particular index in any frame, just smash it and make a hole there.
 This special color should not match with any other in the palette, so it's usually artificially generated.

 This way, if we have a static background in our animation, this background will only be encoded once in the first frame.
-All the subsequent frames will simply have huge holes that let you see through the animation.
-That's beautiful!
+All the subsequent frames will have huge holes that let you see through the animation.
 This decreases the file size by a ton.
+Sick af in my opinion.

 ## Conclusion